Dreamscape (video game): Reception

 Dreamscape received mixed reviews from critics.
 Aggregating review website GameRankings provides an average rating of 70% based on 8 reviews, whereas Metacritic provides an average rating of 62 out of 100 based on 9 reviews, meaning mixed or average reviews.

 Dreamscape's plot generally received praise.
 Slide to Play's Chris Reed described it as "compelling", adding that it kept him "intrigued the whole way through".
 Gamekult's Thomas Méreur stated that it was well constructed and was one of the game's highlights.
 Apple'N'Apps Trevor Sheridan called the story "unique and interesting", saying that it kept him hooked until the end.
-Both Pocket Gamer's Chris Schilling and 148Apps Rob Rich noted that while the story was familiar, it was "skillfully told".
-By contrast Gamezebo's Jim Squires described the story as "B-movie embarrassing", and criticized the unrealistic dialog.
+Both Pocket Gamers Chris Schilling and 148Apps Rob Rich noted that while the story was familiar, it was "skillfully told".
+By contrast Gamezebos Jim Squires described the story as "B-movie embarrassing", and criticized the unrealistic dialog.

 The game's sound design received praise, specifically the voice acting and music.
-Reed, Schilling, and Touch Arcade's Nissa Campbell all recommended that players use headphones while playing the game, and called the use of sound its strongest element.
-Reed also stated that the game's atmosphere wouldn't be as good without its audio, and gave praise to the voice acting.
+Reed, Schilling, and Touch Arcades Nissa Campbell all recommended that players use headphones while playing the game, and called the use of sound its strongest element.
+Reed also stated that the game's atmosphere would not be as good without its audio, and gave praise to the voice acting.
 Campbell called the sound-design "pitch perfect" and gave particular praise to the voice acting and music, called them "amazing".
 Sheridan said that the soundtrack "fits the mystery and creepy theme", and also noted the "quality" voice acting.
 Squires called the voice acting "decent" but criticized the audio effect used during all lines of dialog.